Mount Allison University offers one of the strongest and most competitive scholarship and bursary programs in Canada.

 Receiving financial aid from Mount Allison is comprised of these simple steps:

-- Apply for scholarships within your online MtA application account
+- Apply for scholarships at the same time you apply for admission, within your online application account

 - Apply for bursaries once you've been offered admission to Mount Allison through your Connect@MTA account – a secure student network, provided at time of admission